 - Symptoms include shortness of breath and chest pain

-- Average life expectancy is 12 to 21 months
+- Average life expectancy is 12-21 months

 Peritoneal Mesothelioma

-Located in the lining of the abdomen.
+- Located in the lining of the abdomen

 - 10-15% of all mesothelioma cases